INTRODUCTION TO VENICE

 Notes: Possible delays in case of acqua alta (high water).
 Saint Mark’s basilica is closed on Sunday mornings and on public holidays.

-Secret Itineraries Tour: Visits to the intelligence bureaus, the torture room and the prison of Giacomo Casanova can be included in the tour, but must be booked well in advance.
+Secret Itineraries Tour: Visits to the intelligence bureaus, the torture room and the cell of Giacomo Casanova can be included in the tour, but must be booked well in advance.

 Main sites